How to Buy Land in Ontario: A Full Guide

 What You Should Know

-• Land loan lenders will require a down payment of between 30% to 50%, with higher required down payments for remote and inaccessible land.
+• Land loan lenders require a down payment of 30% to 50%, with higher down payments required for remote and inaccessible land.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf